MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 Azure App Service requires the use of a file server.
 For production deployments, the file server must be configured to be highly available and capable of handling failures.

-### Quickstart template for File Server for deployments of Azure App Service on ASDK.
+### Quickstart template for file server for deployments of Azure App Service on ASDK.

 For ASDK deployments only, you can use the [example Azure Resource Manager deployment template](https://aka.ms/appsvconmasdkfstemplate) to deploy a configured single-node file server.
 The single-node file server will be in a workgroup.

 ### Quickstart template for Highly Available file server and SQL Server

-A [reference architecture quickstart template](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/appservice-fileserver-sqlserver-ha) is now available which will deploy a file Server and SQL Server.
+A [reference architecture quickstart template](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/appservice-fileserver-sqlserver-ha) is now available which will deploy a file server and SQL Server.
 This template supports Active Directory infrastructure in a virtual network configured to support a highly available deployment of Azure App Service on Azure Stack.

 ### Steps to deploy a custom file server